LarsNorlander/dev-diary/python.md

 ### 8:41 AM

 So at this point, I've read the chapters "Modules and scoping rules" and "Python programs".
 This is gonna come in handy I suppose when I want to write some scripts to do stuff.
 What that stuff is gonna be I have no idea at the moment.
 But today I also decided to try using PyCharm Edu and it was a little too fun.
 After importing my custom IntelliJ IDEA settings, Python just got a little more fun again.

+### 6:49 PM

+I decided I know enough Python to go ahead and solve some problems.
+So I first go to CodeSignal and get my hopes crushed as I struggle to solve some problems.
+Luckily, it seems HackerRank has a few problems that are more fitting for my level.
+I pretty much ended up doing 29 practice challenges under Problem Solving and Python.
+It was honestly really hard to tear myself away from solving these problems and I constantly found myself saying, "Just one more and I'll log this."
+I guess that's not such a bad thing.